The-P-Group/PhoenixPS-Proxy/README.md

 This project require .NET 6 or above.
 Download [it here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) (Desktop Runtime).

 ## Disclaimer
-This project use for research and study only.
+This project use for research and study purpose only.
 Please use it for a kind purpose.